DLFundamentals/blog/_posts/2026-03-11-few-shot-pretrained-classifiers.md

 x_{ci} \sim P_c.
 $$

-Here $m$ is large, while $n$ is small.
-That is the few-shot regime.
+Here $m$ is large and $n$ is small.
+This is the few-shot regime.

-## What the pretrained model is supposed to learn
+## What the pretrained model should learn

-We train a classifier on the source task, but the real object we care about is the feature map
+We train on the source task, but the object we ultimately care about is the feature map

 $$
 f:\mathcal X \to \mathbb R^p.
 $$

-This is the pretrained representation, usually the penultimate layer of a neural network.
+This is the pretrained representation, typically the penultimate layer of a neural network.

-Once $f$ is learned, we freeze it and solve the target problem using only the few target samples.
-The simplest classifier is the nearest-class-center rule
+After learning $f$, we freeze it and solve the target task using only the few target samples.
+A natural classifier is the nearest-class-center rule

 $$
 h(x)=\arg\min_{c\in[k]} \|f(x)-\mu_f(S_c)\|,